SimonFrankTUM/AdvancedDualTrackModel/README.md

 ### Start a simulation
 * Run "AdvancedDualTrackModel.m"
-* Select an input file containing control inputs for the simulated vehicle.
+* Select an input file containing control inputs for the simulated vehicle
-* Select a 3D road file or skip this step.
-Then a flat road is used instead.
+* Select a 3D road file or skip this step to use a flat road instead (recommended for general use).
-* The results of the simulation are plotted automatically after it has finished.
+* The results of the simulation are plotted automatically after it has finished
 * Use "s_saveCSV.m" to save the results from the MATLAB workspace to a ".csv" file

 ### Input files